neurobagel/old-query-tool/README.md

 npm run dev
 ```

-You can also build and run the project from the build by running the following command:
+You can also build and then run the tool from the (production) build of the application by running the following command:

 ```bash
 npm run build && npm run start